syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 {% endhighlight %}

 You can add the multiple sections into the document.
-When you add more than one section into the word document, the section start from the next page by default.
+When you add more than one section into the word document, the section starts from the next page by default.

-You can also add a new section which starts on a same page by specifying the BreakCode as shown in below code snippet.
+You can also add a new section that starts on a same page by specifying the BreakCode as shown in following code example.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add new section to the document
+//Adds new section to the document

 IWSection section = document.AddSection();

-//Add a paragraph to created section
+//Adds a paragraph to created section

 IWParagraph paragraph = section.AddParagraph();

 string paraText = "Lorem ipsum dolor sit amet, lacus amet amet ultricies.
 Quisque mi venenatis morbi libero, orci dis, mi ut et class porta, massa ligula magna enim, aliquam orci vestibulum Turpis facilisis vitae consequat, cum a a,turpis dui consequat massa in dolor per, felis non amet.Auctor eleifend in omnis elit vestibulum, donec non elementum tellus est mauris, id aliquam, at lacus, arcu pretium proin lacus dolor et.
 Eu tortor, vel ultrices amet dignissim mauris vehicula";

-//Append the text to the created paragraph
+//Appends the text to the created paragraph

 paragraph.AppendText(paraText);

-//Add the new section to the document
+//Adds the new section to the document

 section = document.AddSection();

-//Set a section break
+//Sets a section break

 section.BreakCode = SectionBreakCode.NoBreak;

-//Add a paragraph to created section
+//Adds a paragraph to created section

 paragraph = section.AddParagraph();

-//Append the text to the created paragraph
+//Appends the text to the created paragraph

 paragraph.AppendText(paraText);

-//Save and close the Word document instance
+//Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx);